Visas for business trips and to attend conferences

 Requirements of Swedish embassies and consulates

 Some requirements differ from country to country.
 It is therefore important that you check what applies in your case.
 The requirements may change depending on the current circumstances.
-You will find more information and contact information on the website of the relevant embassy.
+You will find more information on the website of the relevant embassy.
 Click on the link at the bottom of the page find the appropriate embassy.

 Special agreement for certain countries

-Special rules apply for citizens of Albania, Azerbaijan, Bosnia-Herzegovina, Georgia, Macedonia, Moldavia, Montenegro, Russia, Serbia and the Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
+Special rules apply for citizens of Albania, Armenia, Azerbaijan, Bosnia-Herzegovina, Georgia, Macedonia, Moldavia, Montenegro, Russia, Serbia and the Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
 More information about this agreement can be obtained from the embassies and consulates of the EU Member States in these eight countries.

 Applying for a visa